Bill Gurley, chairman of the Saturn V Restoration Project, was the first

 opportunities.
 Our most visible opportunity can be seen on roads around

 and throughout Alabama today.
-It's the "First to the Moon
+It's the "First

-that will go towards the Saturn V restoration.
+of that will go towards the Saturn V restoration.
 To date, tag sales have

 generated $131,000, and the tag sales are strong.